DIY Auto Maintenance for the Frugal Car Owner

 We respect your privacy.
 Unsubscribe at any time.

-You may not own the tools or yet have the skill to perform all of these tasks, but some of these tasks can be performed by almost any car owner with tools you likely already own.
+You may not own the tools or yet have the skill to perform all of these tasks, but almost any car owner can perform some of them with tools they likely already own.
 Others may require the purchase of a new tool or two, an investment that will more than pay for itself if you perform the maintenance regularly.

 Editor’s note: While many car owners regularly perform these maintenance tasks on their own, you certainly do not want to risk damaging your car in any way that can result in a repair bill.
 Also, be careful not to invalidate any warranties.
-When performing any of these tasks, make sure the instructions you follow are from a reliable source and you closely and thoroughly follow all instructions and any related cautions.
+When performing any of these tasks, ensure the instructions are from a reliable source and you closely and thoroughly follow all instructions and any related cautions.
 Take appropriate precautions to protect your safety, too.

 Simple/Beginner DIY Auto Maintenance Tasks